janelia-flyem/buildem/README.md

 The BuildEM System
 ==================

 The [buildem](https://github.com/janelia-flyem/buildem) repo is a modular CMake-based system that leverages [CMake's ExternalProject](http://www.kitware.com/media/html/BuildingExternalProjectsWithCMake2.8.html) to simplify and automate a complex build process.
-Its goal is to allow *simple*, *modular* specification of software dependencies and automate the download/patch/configure/build/install process.
+Its goal is to allow *simple*, *modular* specification of software dependencies and automate the download, patch, configure, build, and install process.

+For each version of the buildem repo, we create a *Buildem prefix directory (BPD)* that is specific to OS, compiler, and component versions.
+The BPD can be thought of as a complete build environment (like a user-controlled /usr/local) and will contain bin, lib, include, and other standard directories.
+All automatically downloaded and compiled code will reside in the BPD's src directory.

+Each supported software package or *buildem module* has a separate `.cmake` file in the buildem repo and uses conventions for how to name variables based on the package name.

+## Philosophy of buildem

 Previously, each software dependency was installed by manually downloading packages, either via yum/apt-get in sudo mode or by compiling source tarballs.
 Target executables and libraries were symbolically linked or copied to standard locations.
 While this process allowed great latitude in reusing software already available on computers, it has a number of issues: